Bausch Health: 2010–2016: the Pearson years

-An important part of the growth strategy for Valeant under Michael Pearson had been the acquisition of medical and pharmaceutical companies and the subsequent price increases for their products.
-Valeant's strategy of exponential price increases on life-saving medicines was at the time described by Berkshire Hathaway vice chairman Charlie Munger as "deeply immoral" and "similar to the worst abuses in for-profit education."
-This strategy had also attracted the attention of regulators in the United States, particularly after the publication in The New York Times of an article on price gouging of specialty drugs.
+An important part of the growth strategy for Valeant under Michael Pearson was the acquisition of medical and pharmaceutical companies and the subsequent price increases for their products.
+This strategy attracted the attention of regulators in the United States, particularly after the publication in The New York Times of an article on price gouging of specialty drugs.

 In September 2015, an influential group of politicians criticized Valeant on its pricing strategies.
 The company raised prices on all its brand name drugs 66% in 2015, five times more than its closest industry peer.
 The cost of Valeant flucytosine was 10,000% higher in the United States than in Europe.
 In late September 2015, members of the United States House Committee on Oversight and Government Reform urged the Committee to subpoena Valeant for their documents regarding the sharp increases in the price of "two heart medications it had just bought the rights to sell: Nitropress and Isuprel.
 Valeant had raised the price of Nitropress by 212% and Isuprel by 525%".
-The New York Times columnist Joe Nocera claimed that Valeant CEO J. Michael Pearson's "plan was to acquire pharmaceutical companies, fire most of their scientists, and jack up the price of their drugs".

-After Valeant acquired Salix Pharmaceuticals in 2015, it raised the price of the diabetes pill Glumetza about 800%.

-Although it did not specifically mention Valeant, an October 2015 Twitter post by presidential candidate Hillary Clinton stated: "Price gouging like this in the specialty drug market is outrageous.
-Tomorrow I’ll lay out a plan to take it on."
-In January 2016, she said she would be "going after" Valeant for its price hikes, causing its stock price to fall 9 percent on the New York Stock Exchange.
-She was unsuccessful in having any impact on drug prices after a failed bid for Presidency in 2016.

 By October 2015, Valeant had received subpoenas from the U.S. Attorney's Office for the District of Massachusetts and the United States Attorney for the Southern District of New York in regards to an investigation on Valeant's "drug pricing, distribution and patient assistance program."
 The House Oversight Committee also requested documents from Valeant amid public concern around drug prices.